AIPowerGrid/comfy-bridge/README.md

 A: Earnings depend on your GPU, models hosted, and network demand.
 Higher-end GPUs hosting popular models typically earn more.
 Check the dashboard for current rates.

 **Q: How do I get paid?**
-A: You earn AIPG tokens automatically for each completed generation.
-View your balance and earnings on the dashboard.
+A: You earn AIPG tokens automatically just by having the worker running.
+No need to process jobs - just keep it online!

 **Q: When do I get paid?**
-A: Payments are processed automatically after each job completes.
-Check your dashboard for real-time earnings.
+A: Payments are made automatically every hour on the 20 minute mark (e.g., 1:20, 2:20, 3:20).
+Check your dashboard to see your earnings.

 **Q: Can I run this on multiple GPUs?**
 A: Yes!
 Each GPU can run its own worker instance.
 Just use different worker names and ensure each has enough resources.